The majority of the text in this file was extracted from the Juno

 Instrument Host Overview - Spacecraft

-consisting of a two part deep space maneuver on 30 August and 3 September 2012
+trajectory consisting of deep space maneuvers on August 30, and September

-high inclination, high eccentricity orbits of Jupiter.
-The orbit is polar
+32 high inclination, high eccentricity orbits of Jupiter.
+The orbit is

 investigations plus a camera included for education and public outreach.